 ICO Foundation has been establishing initiatives with this community since February 2012, when two ICO Team Members lived there for the better part of 2 years.
-The initial goals were to improve school infrastructure, assist women in generating income and becoming self-sufficient (eco-stove project, African Angels), assist with local water projects, and build proper homes for a couple of widows and their children in desperate need.
+The initial goals were to improve school infrastructure; assist women in generating income and becoming self-sufficient (eco-stove project, African Angels); assist with local water projects; and build proper homes for a couple of widows and their children in desperate need.
 ICO also built one of the first school libraries in the area, which could house up to 120 children.
-From 2014 to present the focus has been the sustainment of the Bondo School Sponsorship Initiative which supports approximately 30 underprivileged children in over 14 different schools, from Kindergarten to first year university.
-The goal is to provide the children with a better education and for those in boarding school a steady diet and shelter, ranging from primary school through to university.
+From 2014 to the present the focus has been the sustainment of the Bondo School Sponsorship Initiative which supports underprivileged children to get a good quality education and for those in boarding school a steady diet and shelter, ranging from primary school through to university.

 The Bondo School Sponsorships Initiative also supports ICO students and their families with food, shelter and health security.
 This may include but not be limited to the purchase of: food supplies, land to grow crops and/or establish a homestead, fencing the land, building a modest house, furniture, assistance with accommodation rental, assistance with medical issues, and other support benefitting the students and their families.

 The focused efforts towards COVID relief ended as of 22 May 2021.

 As of August 20th 2022 the Bondo School Sponsorships Initiative name will now be changed to Bondo School Sponsorships (and Family Support).